 Set up a back-up system for your digital files

 For your digital files, you need to get a reliable backup system.
-Many operating systems include automated backup systems like Windows’ File History or Apple’s Time Machine.
+Many operating systems include automated backup systems like Windows’ File History.
 You can even just save copies of your files on a second external hard drive or to the cloud.
 Either way, the most important thing is to ensure your files are backing up properly.
 Hard drives can become corrupt and automated systems can fail, so regularly check to ensure that you can retrieve your important backup files if you ever need to.

 Take control of your email

 Reaching “Inbox Zero” is like the Holy Grail of a digital lifestyle.
 As the number of unread messages steadily increases, it is important to keep your email inbox as close to empty as possible to stay organized and reduce the time you spend on email.
 Whether you want to reach Inbox Zero with your work email, your personal email or both here are a few ways to help you achieve it.

 - Once in a while you should do a cleanup of your inbox, move all your old emails to a different folder – sort through the backlog later when you have time.

 - When your inbox is at zero, as soon as you open each new email, act on it immediately by replying, adding tasks to your to-do list or simply reading it.

 - After reading each email, file, archive or delete it.